Restaurant media: Technology trends

 Attempts have been made by several companies to digitize the materials on the restaurant tray cover and enhance the consumer experience by integrating multimedia devices into the fast food trays.
 In 2006, the manufacturer of multimedia tablets called Mediox showcased the first prototypes of multimedia-enabled trays.
 Regular consumer tablets and multimedia phones quickly replaced the multimedia food trays and most of the traditional and quick service restaurants now focus on delivering content via in-store wall-mounted and cash register TVs.
 McDonald's has chosen to use the self-ordering kiosks as a way of showing their customers a wider range of choices.
 Just like how online shopping works by making it easy to "add" more items to the basket, so too do the self-ordering kiosks.
 Standard restaurants have begun to embrace digital menus.
 Instead of the standard paper menu, some restaurants are beginning to use a tablet type device in order to allow the customer to be more engaging with the menu and ultimately lead to a more satisfied choice.
 Another technology that has advanced from a paper form into a digital one is loyalty schemes.
 The classic stamp cards are starting to be removed and replaced with a transaction based loyalty scheme that is linked to the consumers EFTPOS or credit card.
 Every time the card is used to make a purchase from the restaurant points are awarded to an online account, which can be cashed in for free items off the menu.

+Recent industry studies in 2025 also highlight how digital-first media, short-form video, and discovery platforms are influencing restaurant technology adoption, particularly in markets like the Middle East.

 Restaurants have also indulged in the mobile app market.
 Fast food companies such as Pizza Hut and Dominoes are among the many restaurants that offer an app designed for on the go, easy ordering.
 This idea allows for efficiency and lower wait times for busy customers who need a pit stop meal.
 Having this data on one's phone also allows the app to update so that the customers more frequently purchased items show up faster, which along with online payments being possible through the app, makes it even simpler for the consumer to choose, order, pay for and enjoy the food.